-This is an edited extract from Judith Brett’s new book, From secret ballet to democracy sausage: how Australia got compulsory voting, Text Publishing, 2019.
+This is an edited extract from Judith Brett’s new book, From secret ballot to democracy sausage: how Australia got compulsory voting, Text Publishing, 2019.

 Not many countries compel their citizens to vote, but Australia is one.
 Voting is compulsory in 19 of the world’s 166 electoral democracies and only nine strictly enforce it.
 None of Europe’s most influential democracies has it, and none of the countries in the mainstream of Australia’s political development: not the United Kingdom, the United States, Canada, New Zealand or Ireland.